86Box/docs/settings/ports.rst

 * **Generic ESC/P 2 Dot-Matrix:** EPSON ESC/P 2-compatible printer.

   * Printed pages are saved as .png files in the ``printer`` subdirectory found in the emulated machine's directory.
+  * Paper size and print quality can be configured through the *Configure* button.
   * Use the **EPSON LQ-2500** printer driver for best results.

 * **Generic PostScript Printer:** PostScript-compatible printer with PDF output.

   * Printed documents are saved as .ps files in the ``printer`` subdirectory found in the emulated machine's directory.
-These files are automatically converted to .pdf once printing is completed.
+These files are automatically converted to .pdf once printing is completed; this conversion can be disabled by setting *Language* to *Raw* through the *Configure* button.
   * The original .ps files may remain in the directory if PDF conversion fails, or (on Windows hosts) if the included ``gsdll32.dll`` or ``gsdll64.dll`` file is missing from the 86Box directory.
   * Use the generic PostScript printer driver provided by your operating system.
   * Windows 95 and newer do not have a generic PostScript driver; use the **Apple LaserWriter IIf** driver for grayscale, or the **Apple Color LW 12/660 PS** driver for color.